Wednesday, 1 February 2017

 063. Grave of Air Chief Marshal Nur Khan

 The war of 1965 was a very important moment in the history of Pakistan.
-Some even believe it to be our finest moment, when we successfully repulsed massive attacks on our borders at several fronts, by an enemy many times bigger.
-Whereas, our army and navy performed well (especially in defence), it was the Air Force which made the real difference.
-At least that is what the Air Force personnel believe, including my father, who served in the PAF from 1961 to 1973 and retired as a Sergeant.
+Some even believe it to be our finest hour, when we successfully repulsed massive attacks on our borders at several fronts by an enemy many times bigger.
+While our army and navy performed well (especially in defense), it was the Air Force that made the real difference, at least that is what the Air Force personnel believe, including my father, who served in the PAF from 1961 to 1973 and retired as a sergeant.

-Without getting into this debate, I would come to the topic of this post, Air Marshal Nur Khan, the Air Force Commander-in-Chief of Pakistan Air Force, during the war of 1965.
-On 18 December, 2016, almost four years after his death I visited his grave to pay my respect to this great hero of Pakistan.
-This expedition had a special significance for me, because my father too unexpectedly decided to accompany me.
-He is not very fond of travelling and this was the first time that he was coming with me on such an excursion, which I undertake to visit places of my interest.
-But he wanted to pay his respects to his Commander-in-Chief.
+Without getting into this debate, I will come to the topic of this post, Air Marshal Nur Khan, the Commander-in-Chief of the Pakistan Air Force during the war of 1965.
+On 18 December 2016, almost four years after his death, I visited his grave to pay my respects to this great hero of Pakistan.
+This expedition had a special significance for me because my father unexpectedly decided to accompany me.
+He is not very fond of traveling, and this was the first time he came with me on such an excursion, which I usually undertake to visit places of my interest.
+But he also wanted to pay his respects to his Commander-in-Chief.

 Noor khan.jpg